 This is not an “activity-based workplace” — or is it?
 Words are great parcels of meaning, but they sometimes need a bit of unwrapping.

-It is impressive how Microsoft has taken our imagination hostage, and how rarely we resist its shortcuts to a predictable near-death experience.
-Standard fonts, Excel spreadsheets and PowerPoint slides with too many words are universal currency in business communication – recognised, accepted, and consumed like harmless sandwiches someone else paid for at a meeting.
+It is impressive how software limits our imagination, and how rarely we resist its shortcuts.
+Standard fonts, spreadsheets and presentation slides with too many words are universal currency in business communication – recognised, accepted, and consumed.

 But today, zooming out of the presentations, some of which genuinely engaging, were words that meant nothing at first sight.
 I wondered how a reasonably educated person like me would get stumped by plain English, delivered for my edification in a setting I had subscribed to.
 For the most part, about 90% of the time, I found the spoken words were meaningful and mainly comprehensible, but felt the slides that clicked over and under the speech were an interference, invariably confusing, distracting and irrelevant.
 But when the stories were told, I sat up and listened.